Inside JAX & XLA - Composable Transformations That Compile to Accelerators

 loss, grads = jax.value_and_grad(loss_fn)(params, batch)

-grads = pmean(grads, axis_name="devices") # AllReduce gradients
+grads = pmean(grads, axis_name="devices") # AllReduce across devices

 params = update(params, grads)